turingschool/try-turing/_posts/1000-01-01-back-end-introduction.markdown

 * Manipulating and analyzing data
 * Making sure data can be retrieved quickly and easily

-- The "front-end" is the part of the application that users see, touch, and interact with.
+The "front-end" is the part of the application that users see, touch, and interact with.
 The "back-end" typically handles stuff like storing information in databases, manipulating that data, authenticating users, etc.; it's what happens behind the scenes.

 ## What are the technologies used on the back-end?

+There are numerous technologies that can be used for back-end programming.
+Here are a few of them:

+* Languages and frameworks: Ruby/Rails, Python/Django, Elixir/Phoenix, Java, PHP, etc.
 * Database: PostgreSQL, MySQL, MongoDB, etc.
-* Languages and frameworks: Ruby/Rails, Python/Django, Elixir/Phoenix, etc.
 * Hosting: Digital Ocean, Heroku

 ## What are we doing today?